Regulations for Graduate Diplomas - 2022/23

 - The Graduate Diploma shall be awarded on the results of a Final Assessment which shall comprise:

 - a candidate's performance in any coursework module(s) during the prescribed programme of study

 - the result(s) of a dissertation/research project or any other substantive assignment as prescribed by the relevant School of Study.

 - The pass mark and consideration of each module shall follow the Bachelors and Integrated Masters Degree Regulations for Undergraduate Awards.

 - The examiners may require a candidate to take an oral examination.

-- A student may be granted a Delayed Assessment or a new date for the submission of the dissertation/research project in accordance with the University’s Extenuating Circumstances Regulations.
+- A student may be granted a Delayed Assessment or a new date for the submission of the dissertation/research project where relevant in accordance with the University’s Extenuating Circumstances Regulations.